mpampuch/nextflow-notes/README.md

 ## Visualizing the Nextflow execution DAG

 A Nextflow pipeline can be represented as a direct acyclic graph (DAG).
-The vertices in the graph represent the pipeline’s processes and operators, while the edges represent the data dependencies (i.e. channels) between them.
+The nodes in the graph represent the pipeline’s processes and operators, while the edges represent the data dependencies (i.e. channels) between them.

 To render the workflow DAG, run your pipeline with the `-with-dag` option.
 You can use the `-preview` option with `-with-dag` to render the workflow DAG **without** executing any tasks.